shammancer/shammancer.github.io/source/gate-walkers/the-expansion.html.md

 scouting during times of war.

-With the approval of the guilds Bevakare turned to the population of Gransby for volunteers to mount the expidition to find the old mines.
+With the approval of the guilds Bevakare turned to the population of Gransby for volunteers to mount the expedition to find the old mines.